Auckland Diwali Festival on 14th and 15 Oct 2017 at Aotea Square

 It is strongly recommended that you visit both days of the event since it is pretty lit at all times.
 Finally, on the last night of the event there will be a majestic display of fireworks to end the heart-warming festival of lights and get you prepared for the next week of work starting Monday 🙂

-Full festival program, maps, transport and parking details are now available at https://www.aucklandnz.com/auckland-diwali-festival-2017/programme-map
+Full festival program, maps, transport and parking details are available at Auckland Council event page.

 Check out these links for more information: